Is the sunscreen you're about to lather on coral reef-friendly?

 "The use of oxybenzone-containing products needs to be seriously deliberated in islands and areas where coral reef conservation is a critical issue," team leader Craig Downs of the Haereticus Environmental Laboratory in Virginia told Phys.org.
 "We have lost at least 80 percent of the coral reefs in the Caribbean.
 Any small effort to reduce oxybenzone pollution could mean that a coral reef survives a long, hot summer, or that a degraded area recovers."

 According to the published study, oxybenzone exposure can lead to DNA damage and "coral bleaching," which robs reefs of valuable algae and nutrition.
 Young coral larvae, however, seem the suffer the worst fate, with the chemical effectively "trapping them in their own skeleton," and rendering them unable to float away and establish new colonies.

 While the varieties of sunscreens that contain natural and nontoxic ingredients has risen in recent years, the researchers say oxybenzone is still a primary component of some 3,500 sunscreen products worldwide.
-Indeed, a May 2015 report from the Environmental Working Group analyzing 1,700 sunscreen products found 80 percent as either ineffective or containing ingredients harmful to your health.
+Indeed, the most recent report from the Environmental Working Group analyzing 1,500 sunscreen products found 75 percent as either ineffective or containing ingredients harmful to your health.
 The chemical they singled out?
 None other than oxybenzone.

 So what can you do to avoid skin cancer but also not harm one of the planet's most vital ecosystems?
 The EWG has a list of 242 sunscreens, lip balms and moisturizers that do not contain oxybenzone or other worrisome ingredients.
 Wearing clothing and hats with UV-filtering properties can also offer protection independent of chemical sunscreens.